nathancharlesjones/STM32F030F4P6-breakout-board/README.md

 8. J-Link connector (J4)

 ## Minimum components
-- Cost: Approximately $2.60 on JLCPCB (in quantities of 10)
+- Cost: Approximately $2.60 per board on JLCPCB (in quantities of 10)
 - The minimum components required for the MCU to operate plus a reset button, power LED, and user LED.
 - Includes:
    - STM32F030F4P6 (U1)